Kraken-OffSec/CrowsNest/README.md

 ## 📊 Database Querying
 Dehasher stores query results in a local database.
 This database can be queried for previous results.
+This is useful for when you want to query for specific information.
 This database also includes WhoIs Information and Subdomain Scan results, but does **not** include historical lookups.

 ## Simple Query